 Bishop Coyle served on Active Duty from 1999 to 2009.
 He was assigned to the 3rd Marine Division on Okinawa, Japan from 1999 to 2000, during which time he was promoted to Lieutenant Commander and deployed to Southeast Asia as Landing Force Chaplain.
 During a three year assignment aboard the USS Harry S. TRUMAN (CVN75) Aircraft Carrier from 2000 to 2003, he deployed to the Middle East from 2000-2001 and served in Operation Southern Watch and Operation Iraqi Freedom from 2002 to 2003.
 Assigned to the U.S. Merchant Marine Academy in Kings Point, N.Y. from 2003 to 2007, Bishop Coyle reported first as Assistant Command Chaplain before assuming duties as Command Chaplain.
 In April of 2005, Bishop Coyle was promoted to the rank of Commander, U.S. Navy.
 From 2007 to 2009, he served on the USS Dwight D. EISENHOWER (CVN69) Aircraft Carrier and deployed to the Middle East in 2009 for Operation Enduring Freedom.

 In August of 2009, Bishop Coyle separated from Active Duty, returned to Reserve status and began ministry as Pastor of Corpus Christi Parish in Mineola, N.Y.
 In 2008, he was named by Pope Benedict XVI a Chaplain to His Holiness, a recognition that carried the honorary title, “Monsignor.”
 Bishop Coyle is a 4th Degree Knight of Columbus.
 His episcopal ordination took place in the Basilica of the National Shrine of the Immaculate Conception on the Feast of Saint Mark, April 25, 2013.
 On February 20, 2018, Pope Francis appointed Bishop Coyle Auxiliary Bishop of the Diocese of Rockville Centre, NY.
-Bishop Coyle will begin his service to the Diocese of Rockville Centre on April 2, 2018.
+Bishop Coyle began his service to the Diocese of Rockville Centre on April 2, 2018.